italia/daf-docs/installation/local/devVM.rst

 Front-end
 ----------
-Clone the project  daf-dataportal from github:
+Clone the project daf-dataportal from GitHub:

 .. code-block:: bash